Battle of Britain: Intelligence

 The Luftwaffe was ill-served by its lack of military intelligence about the British defences.
 The German intelligence services were fractured and plagued by rivalry; their performance was "amateurish".
-By 1940, there were few German agents operating in Great Britain and a handful of bungled attempts to insert spies into the country were foiled.
+By 1940, there were few German agents operating in Great Britain and a handful of attempts to insert spies into the country were foiled.

 As a result of intercepted radio transmissions, the Germans began to realise that the RAF fighters were being controlled from ground facilities; in July and August 1939, for example, the airship Graf Zeppelin, which was packed with equipment for listening in on RAF radio and RDF transmissions, flew around the coasts of Britain.
 Although the Luftwaffe correctly interpreted these new ground control procedures, they were incorrectly assessed as being rigid and ineffectual.
 A British radar system was well known to the Luftwaffe from intelligence gathered before the war, but the highly developed "Dowding system" linked with fighter control had been a well-kept secret.
 Even when good information existed, such as a November 1939 Abwehr assessment of Fighter Command strengths and capabilities by Abteilung V, it was ignored if it did not match conventional preconceptions.

 On 16 July 1940, Abteilung V, commanded by Oberstleutnant "Beppo" Schmid, produced a report on the RAF and on Britain's defensive capabilities which was adopted by the frontline commanders as a basis for their operational plans.
 One of the most conspicuous failures of the report was the lack of information on the RAF's RDF network and control systems capabilities; it was assumed that the system was rigid and inflexible, with the RAF fighters being "tied" to their home bases.
-An optimistic and, as it turned out, erroneous conclusion reached was:
+An optimistic (and, as it turned out, erroneous) conclusion reached was: